HIV and Specific Populations

 • What factors put gay and bisexual men at risk for HIV infection?

-• Anal sex.
-Most gay and bisexual men get HIV from having anal sex without using condoms or without taking medicines to prevent or treat HIV.
+• Having sex without using an HIV prevention strategy.
+Most gay and bisexual men get HIV from having anal sex without using condoms or without taking medicines to prevent or treat HIV (see PrEP below).
 Anal sex is the riskiest type of sex for getting HIV or passing it on to others (called HIV transmission).

 • Homophobia, stigma, and discrimination.
 Negative attitudes about homosexuality may discourage gay and bisexual men from getting tested for HIV and finding health care to prevent and treat HIV.